Hammad1007/Cat-Lovers/Testing.md

 * cy.each(): iterate over a set of elements returned by a command, allowing you to perform actions or assertions on each element individually
 * cy.wrap(): wrap an element or value to perform further Cypress commands or assertions
 * cy.type(): takes in a typed tex in a text field
+* cy.url(): checks for a url which has been passed in the parameter if its correct or not